aws-samples/eks-workshop-v2/website/docs/observability/logging/Pod_Logging/fluentbit_setup.md

   daemonset.apps/aws-for-fluent-bit   2         2         2       2            2           <none>          104m
   ```

-2. Verify the ConfigMap for aws-for-fluent-bit, it is configured to stream the _/var/log/containers/*.log_ from each nodes to CloudWatch log group '/eks-workshop-cluster/worker-fluentbit-logs'
+The ConfigMap for aws-for-fluent-bit is configured to stream the contents of files in the directory `/var/log/containers/*.log` from each node to the CloudWatch log group `/eks-workshop-cluster/worker-fluentbit-logs`:

   ```bash
   $ kubectl describe configmaps -n aws-for-fluent-bit